 The latest ratio of 0.17% means that out of 10,000 workers, seventeen made an initial application for unemployment insurance payments in the latest data.
-The latest ratio is 0.004% off its all-time low set in May.
+The latest ratio is hovering just above its all-time low set last month.

 What about Continued Claims?
 Here is the ratio to the Civilian Labor Force.

 Likewise with this indicator, we're at the low end of the historic range (1.24% to 4.85%).
 The latest reading of 1.44% is just off the interim low of 1.43% set in May, which was the lowest since July 2000.
 It means that approximately fourteen persons per 1,000 are receiving continuing unemployment insurance benefits.